shadyamr/shadyamr/README.md

 -----------------------------------------------------------

-I'm very passionate about technologies, games, and applications.
+I am very passionate about technologies, games, and applications.
 I've been making websites since the age of 10 and haven't lost interest since then I started creating my first application at the age of 13.

-## I'm a Software Engineer!
+## I am a Programmer!

-- 🔭 I’m currently working on my personal portfolio
+- 🔭 I am currently working on my personal portfolio
-- 🌱 I’m currently learning almost everything
+- 🌱 I am currently learning almost everything
-- 👯 I’m looking to collaborate on an open source projects
+- 👯 I am looking to collaborate on an open source projects
-- 💬 Ask me about web development
+- 💬 Ask me about web development and software development.
 - 📫 How to reach me: contact@shadyamr.me
 -------------------------------------------------------------